The Future of

 - Co-design a suite of evidence-informed policy positions that could help deliver a more equitable and sustainable flourishing of creative, cultural and heritage ecosystem in all parts of the UK.

-From the evidence we have amassed so far, it is clear that we must ‘decentralise’ decision making associated with the creative, cultural and heritage ecosystem and immediately set about building new local and regional infrastructures that can empower communities and address extreme regional inequities.
+From the evidence we have amassed so far, there is a broad consensus that we must ‘decentralise’ decision making associated with the creative, cultural and heritage ecosystem and immediately set about building new local and regional infrastructures that can empower communities and address extreme regional inequities.

-At the same time, we find that a premature devolution of some powers and responsibilities could further fragment our sub-sectors and the patchwork of provision.
-This could lead to several unintended consequences that may exacerbate some of the very structural issues we’d like to address.
+At the same time, it is felt that premature devolution of powers and responsibilities could further fragment our sub-sectors and lead to an even more complex patchwork of provision.
+This could lead to several unintended consequences that may exacerbate some of the very structural issues we seek to address.

 Policy Principles & Recommendations

-To seize the opportunities and mitigate against the risks, decision makers at all levels will need to depart from the status quo and apply some radical new thinking.
+To seize the opportunities and mitigate against the risks of cultural devolution, decision makers at all tiers of governance will need to depart from the status quo and apply some radical new thinking.

-We’ve set out six new policy principles and made 20 policy recommendations that we believe are sensible and implementable – proportionate to the obvious fiscal challenges of our time – but that nonetheless seize the moment to recalibrate the ecosystem as devolution extends.
+We’ve developed six new policy principles and made 20 policy recommendations that we believe are sensible and implementable – proportionate to the obvious fiscal challenges of our time – but that nonetheless seize the moment to recalibrate the ecosystem as devolution extends.

 With a pioneering spirit and a thoughtful approach, we feel certain we can grow our sectors in a way that includes and benefits more people and places than ever before.